dishadebnath23/PracticeQuestions/Day-3-Java-Latest-Features/README.md

 Explain when to use <? extends Number> vs <? super Integer>.

 <? extends Number> is used when we only want to read values from a collection.
-It allows flexibility because the collection can contain any subclass of Number, such as Integer or Double.
+It provides flexibility because the collection can contain any subclass of Number such as Integer or Double.

 <? super Integer> is used when we want to add Integer values into a collection.
 The collection can be of type Integer, Number, or Object.

 A simple rule is:
 extends is used for reading
 super is used for writing

 Give one practical use case for each.